mrmemes-eth/count-de-monet/README.md

 > Bearnaise: (mockingly) 'I paid for them!
 They're mine!'
 > Count de Monet: Don't be saucy with me, Bearnaise.

 This is a really simple bot for discord that counts messages that occurred before a date.
-You'll need to add a `config.json` file with this shape:
+You'll need to add a `config.json` file to the project root with this shape:

 ```json
 {